-The 2021-2024 CDM Framework was established by a directive issued on September 30, 2020 from the Minister of Energy, Northern Development and Mines to the IESO.
-On January 4, 2021, the IESO released its, and amended by a second directive issued to the IESO on September 29, 2022.
-The IESO's updated 2021-2024 Conservation and Demand Management Framework Program Plan (theupdated 2021-2024 CDM Plan), which) provides an overview of the CDM programs to be delivered by the IESO in response to the Minister's directivedirectives.
+on September 29, 2022.
+The IESO's updated 2021-2024 Conservation and Demand Management Framework Program Plan (updated 2021-2024 CDM Plan) provides an overview of the CDM programs to be delivered by the IESO in response to the Minister's directives.

 Under the 2021-2024 CDM Framework, CDM program funding, design, and delivery is centralized under the IESO.
 Programs focus on meeting electricity system needs, including through provincial peak demand reductions and targeted approaches to address regional and local system needs.
-The Minister's directive states directives state that programs will be targeted to those who need them most, including commercial, industrial, institutional and on-reserve First Nations consumers, as well as low-income and incomeligible consumers.
+The Minister's directives state that programs will be targeted to those who need them most, including commercial, industrial, institutional and on-reserve First Nations consumers, as well as low-income and income-eligible consumers.
 The updated 2021-2024 CDM Plan provides a breakdown of program budgets and energy savings and peak demand targets expected to be achieved through the four-year framework.